MeishuH/Sugoi3d-Christophe/Small sorter Boxes/readme.md

 This system allows you to store the transparent boxes vertically.
 The main component is the “Sikiri Carrier”, which can be stacked and interlocked securely.

 🔹 Structural Features:
 •	Vertical holes (7.2mm diameter) to insert M6 or M5 rods for added stability, weight distribution, and prevention of lower-level compression.
+Please consider using a drill or a reamer to ease the insertion of the threaded rods.
 •	Mounting options: Can be secured to a shelf or table with screws.

 🔹 Required Parts for a Complete Tower: